truenas/middleware/docs/userguide/freenas_install.rst

 Upgrading Using the ISO
 ~~~~~~~~~~~~~~~~~~~~~~~

-To perform an upgrade using this method, `download <http://www.freenas.org/download-releases.html>`_ the :file:`.iso` for the new release to the computer that
+To perform an upgrade using this method, `download <http://download.freenas.org/9.3/latest/x64/>`_ the :file:`.iso` to the computer that
 will be used to prepare the installation media.
 Burn the downloaded :file:`.iso` file to a CD or USB thumb drive using the instructions in
 :ref:`Preparing the Media`.